Desperate Housewife

 • Nature & Travel

-Zebras, mammals from the horse family, have a unique coloration that makes them easily distinguishable from any other animals.
-A team of scientists from the University of Bristol has discovered…
+Zebras, members of the horse family, have a distinctive black-and-white coat that makes them easy to spot.
+A team from the University of Bristol found that that high-contrast pattern helps…

 • Nature & Travel